-After an HID headlamp bulb has been replaced, the beam might be a slightly different shade than it was originally.
+The vehicle may have HID headlamps.
+After an HID headlamp bulb has been replaced, you may notice that the beam is a slightly different shade than it was originally.
 This is normal.

 LED Lighting

 This vehicle has several LED lamps.
 For replacement of any LED lighting assembly, contact your dealer.